The content you are looking for has been archived. View related content below.

-Did you know that there is a setting in your smartphone that allows your data connection to toggle between Wi-Fi and Mobile Data when your Wi-Fi signal is less than “strong”?
+There is a setting in your smartphone that allows your data connection to toggle between Wi-Fi and Mobile Data when your Wi-Fi signal is less than “strong”.
 This happens even if you have Mobile Data disabled in your settings.

 Why does this happen?